Devastated family of teenager killed in Nottingham attacks condemn ‘senseless murder’

 ‘Bereft beyond belief’: Family of student killed in Nottingham attacks condemn ‘senseless murder’

-Bereaved family pay tribute to ‘beautiful, brilliant, bright’ student killed in Nottingham attack
+Tributes paid to students Barnaby Webber and Grace Kumar, and ‘much-loved’ school caretaker Ian Coates

-The family of 19-year-old student Barnaby Webber have described their “complete devastation” as they condemned the “senseless murder” of their son in a knife and van attack in Nottingham.
+The family of a teenager killed in the knife and van attack in Nottingham have described their “complete devastation” as they condemned the “senseless murder” of their son.

-The talented young sportsman was among three people killed in the rampage in the early hours of Tuesday, which saw a knife-wielding assailant fatally stab Webber and fellow student Grace Kumar, before killing a 50-year-old man, stealing his van and mowing down three others.
+Talented young sportsman Barnaby Webber was among three people killed in the rampage in the early hours of Tuesday, which saw an assailant fatally stab him and fellow student Grace Kumar, before knifing to death school caretaker Ian Coates, stealing his van and mowing down three others.

 Nottingham Police have arrested a 31-year-old suspect on suspicion of murder, after subduing him with a Taser, and are said to be working with counterterror officers to establish a potential motive.